VikkMoor/sufferingMoorAndJava/README.md

 ## SEM4:
 ### Lesson tasks:
+* task1count: Measure and compare the time it takes for 10000 (and then more) items to be added to *LinkedList* and *ArrayList*.
 * S4t1: receives a string of the form like: "text~num".

   Need to split the string by ~, save text's part into a linked list at position 'num'.